Vaccination and Mask Policy for Broadway Shows in NYC - Valid Through July 31, 2022

-Broadway has been back in business since August 2021 and COVID-19 safety protocols have been keeping thousands of patrons safe eight shows a week.
-The rules have remained largely the same since Broadway's grand re-opening, but in light of a few tweaks, here's an easy cheat sheet to put your mind at ease.
+Broadway has been back in business since August 2021 with COVID-19 safety protocols keeping thousands of patrons safe eight shows a week.
+With protocols beginning to change, here's an easy cheat sheet to put your mind at ease.

 Do I have to figure out a different set of COVID safety procedures for each Broadway theatre?

-Short answer: No. When in doubt, look to the Broadway League.
+Short answer: Maybe.
+When in doubt, look to the show's official website, the point of purchase for your tickets, or The Broadway League.

 What counts as "proof" of vaccination?